Don Johnson (sports executive): First term

 The Western Canada Hockey League (WCHL) threatened to withdraw from the CAHA and the newly formed Canadian Major Junior Hockey League due to the Western Canada branches of the CAHA refusing to allow junior-aged players to be recruited across provincial boundaries.
 The Alberta Amateur Hockey Association was upset with the WCHL which relocated teams into Alberta without consultation, and the British Columbia Amateur Hockey Association had withdrawn from the general meeting in protest of perceived lack of support in getting the WCHL to affiliate its three teams in British Columbia.
 Alberta later threatened suspension of the WCHL teams due to disagreements on the drafting and placement of players.
 Johnson stated that the CAHA would take necessary action if any party did not live up to expectations, and felt that negotiations with WCHL president Ed Chynoweth were going smoothly.
 The Lethbridge Herald reported that after Johnson attended the 1976 WCHL All-star Game banquet and used "personality and polish" to make friends, the previous differences between the WCHL and the CAHA were forgotten.

 Johnson was part of the Hockey Canada delegation to the International Ice Hockey Federation (IIHF) congress in July 1975 to discuss the Canada men's national ice hockey team returning to international play.
 Canada had withdrawn from international play prior to the 1970 Ice Hockey World Championships over disagreements on the use of professional players.
 Johnson stated that Canada had a "strong desire" to participate in the World Championships, but sought co-operation from North American professional leagues and the Government of Canada.

+During the congress, Johnson made a deal that if he voted for Günther Sabetzki to become IIHF president instead of Bunny Ahearne, then Canada would get use of professionals at the World Champsionships.
 Canada proposed hosting an invitational tournament for the world's top six national teams allowing professionals, which became the Canada Cup.
 The IIHF approved the tournament and in return Canada agreed to play at the World Championships in 1977.
+Alan Eagleson felt that Johnson did not get enough credit for Canada returning to international play.